steveyttt/awscertnotes/devops/other/GLACIER.md

-long term data archiving and backup comprehensive sec and compliance capabilities can run qe=uery in functionality use cases:
+long term data archiving and backup comprehensive sec and compliance capabilities can run query in functionality use cases:
 - media assets which are never needed
 - health care info needed for years